- Startsida

 - Climb.
 Climbing is a natural part of outdoor life in Sweden.
 Our right of public access enables you to do it all year round.

 - Cycling and walking.
 You may cycle and walk in the countryside and along private roads, but not across house plots, plantations or fields (if these latter may sustain damage from this).
+The Swedish Environmental Protection Agency has created a page on what to think about when cycling in nature (swe).
+External link, opens in new window.
 See our cycling tips for Halmstad.
 We have also collected tips on glorious nature reserves and lovely, day-long walks.

 Remember